 The expenses of each delegation shall be borne by the Contracting Party that has appointed the delegation.
 The Assembly may ask WIPO to grant financial assistance to facilitate the participation of delegations of Contracting Parties that are regarded as developing countries in conformity with the established practice of the General Assembly of the United Nations or that are countries in transition to a market economy.

 The Assembly shall deal with matters concerning the maintenance and development of this instrument and the application and operation of this instrument.
 The Assembly shall conduct the review referred to in Article 9 above, and may agree on amendments, protocols and/or annexes to this instrument pursuant to the review.
 The Assembly may establish one or more technical working groups to advise it on the matters referred to in Articles 7 and 9 above, and on any other matter.

+The Assembly shall support participation of Indigenous Peoples and local communities and relevant stakeholders.
+A fund shall be established to support participation of Indigenous Peoples and local communities.
+Each meeting of the Assembly shall include on the agenda presentations by Indigenous Peoples’ and Local community representatives.
+An Indigenous fellow shall be appointed on a rotating basis to serve as a focal point for Indigenous Peoples’ and local communities’ participation.

 The Assembly shall perform the function allocated to it under Article 13 in respect of the admission of certain intergovernmental organizations to become party to this instrument.

 Each Contracting Party that is a State shall have one vote and shall vote only in its own name.
 Any Contracting Party that is an intergovernmental organization may participate in the vote, in place of its Member States, with a number of votes equal to the number of its Member States which are party to this instrument.
 No such intergovernmental organization shall participate in the vote if any one of its Member States exercises its right to vote and vice versa.